Sedona Camera Club

 Annually the club provides two awards at year end named the Ray Reed and Ellsworth Schnebly Awards.
 Over the years the specific reasons for these awards have been changed to keep current with the club’s changes in focus; for example identifying the individual winners of first place Digital and Print images was used recently.
 Over the past few years, the club changed our primary focus from competition to learning.
 The awards have been updated to reflect our focus on learning.

-The Ellsworth Schnebly Award is for the ‘Most Improved Photographer‘ as mesured by their photo critique scores over the last three years.
-Karen’s love of wild animal and bird photography has combined with her improved photography skills in capturing animals in motion and post-processing.
+The Ellsworth Schnebly Award is for the ‘Most Improved Photographer‘ as measured by their photo critique scores over the last three years.
+Janel’s photography has focused on birds and wildlife.
+She has also shown her versatility by sharing landscapes, flora, and even abstract compositions.
 We have all enjoyed her monthly submissions.

 The Best of Critiques Galleries includes images from our monthly critiques since April 2019.
 Separate Competition Winners Galleries are avaialable for prior months in which the club had monthly competitions instead of critiques.